 Health services are available 24 hours a day.
-The Health Center is open weekdays from 8:00 a.m. - 7:30 p.m. (during Summer terms from 8:00 a.m. to 5:00 p.m.).
+The Health Center is open weekdays from 8:00 a.m. - 5:00 p.m.

 For any medical emergency, after working hours and during weekends or breaks, student should call the UNIVERSITY HOTLINE: 04-3183 500 or communicate with an AUD healthcare provider on WhatsApp, Mob: 056-9167761.
 Two first aid rooms, located in both the female and male student housing, are equipped to provide emergency treatment for housing students after working hours.
 First Aid Guides are posted in all residence hall rooms, classrooms, the library, adjunct rooms, the main reception, at all the security guard locations, and in all the engineering laboratories.
 All studios and laboratories are equipped with First Aid Kits in addition to information necessary to assess and treat minor emergencies.